- Can two people with different library card numbers use the same device?

 To read e-books from the library on your Kindle, you do not need to download additional software.

-To read e-books from the library on your Nook or another e-ink e-reader, you must have Adobe Digital Editions installed on your computer.
+To read e-books from the library on your Nook or another e-reader, you must have Adobe Digital Editions installed on your computer.

 Can you check out the e-book for me and put it on my device?
 Is there a computer at the library I can use to do this?